Watch an RME lesson

 Building mathematics in an RME classroom

 In the video clip below, an experienced RME teacher works with Year 7 students on percentage change.
-The students have been together in this class for 9 months, and have worked with RME in all their mathematics lessons.
+(The students have been together in this class for 9 months, and have worked with RME methods and materials in all their mathematics lessons.)
 This lesson illustrates a number of features of RME, both pedagogical and mathematical.
 It shows why teachers have a special guiding role in RME, and how they support students to develop their ideas.

 After you have watched the video, ask yourself: